DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 ```

 The properties should be self-explanatory.

-The optional property:
+The `source` should be a Message that you have previously created with `AssignMessage`.

+The policy will inject headers: `x-amz-date` and for `authorization`.

+The optional property, `sign-content-sha256`, when true, tells the policy to add
-- sign-content-sha256.
-When true, the policy adds a header `x-amz-content-sha256` which holds the SHA256 of the content (payload) for the message.
-It also includes that header in the signed headers.
+a header `x-amz-content-sha256` which holds the SHA256 of the content (payload)
+for the message.
+The policy also includes that header in the signed headers.
+Not
+all AWS endpoints require this.

 For example, for a request like: `POST https://example.amazonaws.com/?Param1=value1`,